deadpixi/sam/README.rst

 Support for Tab Expansion
     When enabled, tabs will be expanded into spaces.

+Arbitrary Encoding Support
+    This version of sam now uses the operating system's multibyte encoding functions.
+    That means that it is not limited to UTF-8, but can edit files in any encoding supported by the operating system.
+    This also means that on modern systems, files containing codepoints outside of the Basic Multilingual Plane can be edited.

+Numerous Bug Fixes
+    This version of sam fixes some crashes and memory leaks that were in the original version.
+    It feels nice fixing a thirty year old memory leak.

+Code Cleanup and Modernization
+    This version of sam uses C99 standard integer types everywhere, and uses a much simpler buffer implementation.
+    This makes the code more portable and easier to understand.

 .. _Inconsolata: http://www.levien.com/type/myfonts/inconsolata.html

 .. _`Courier Prime Code`: http://quoteunquoteapps.com/courierprime/